Your briefing on Friday - The New York Times - Up News Info

 Thank you

 Melissa Clark for the recipe, and Theodore Kim and Jahaan Singh for the rest of the news break.
-You can contact the team at [email protected]
+You can reach the team at [email protected]

 P.S.